jimwhimpey/Blog-Image-Resizer/readme.md

 2. Modify the config and rename it `config.rb`
 3. Run `ruby resize.rb /path/to/image.png "optional title of image" "optional-class"` (remember that you can drag and drop files onto the command line to paste in the path).
 4. Wait for the files to upload.
-5. Markdown is now copied to your pasteboard.
+5. Output HTML is now copied to your pasteboard.

 ## Requirments